bbugyi200/zorg/README.md

 subcommands:
   {day}
     day                 Generate new day logs from templates and open the main day log in your system's editor.
+This is the default subcommand.
 ```
 <!-- [[[[[end]]]]] -->